Hop on a red minibus taxi for a unique trip to Soweto.

 In this same street you will encounter the eclectic atmosphere that emanates from the markets and memorabilia stands, as well as the various eateries like the Mandela Family Restaurant, NexDor and Sakhumzi.

 The final stop is the Kliptown Open Air Museum in Walter Sisulu Square where in 1955, 3 000 people came together to adopt the Freedom Charter.
 See for yourself, engraved in stone, the 10 tenets upon which the South African Constitution is based.

-Where does the Johannesburg Red City Tour and Soweto Combo start?
+Where does the Johannesburg City Tour and Soweto Combo start?

-The trip through Soweto (from departure to returning to the Apartheid Museum) takes approximately two hours.
+The trip through Soweto (from departure to returning to the Gold Reef City Casino Hotel) takes approximately two hours.

 You can also purchase your ticket for the Soweto add-on tour and depart to Soweto from here.
 Please note that the trip to Soweto can only be done in conjunction with the City Tour.